jAmikA78/jAmikA78/README.md

   I'm a software engineer from Egypt with a passion for problem-solving, competitive programming, Modern technologies, and building creative solutions to complex challenges. <br>
   I enjoy learning programming languages and frameworks, as well as implementing designs.<be>
   Currently, I'm an instructor at MACPC.<br>
-  <b> I have experience in</b>  <br>
+  <h2> I have experience in</h2>  <br>
     mobile applications with Flutter, <br>
     desktop applications with Java, <br>
-    and full-stack web development with (HTML, CSS, JavaScript, PHP, and Bootstrap).<br>
+    and full-stack web development with (HTML, CSS, JavaScript, PHP, and Bootstrap).<be>
-  I have successfully competed as an ECPC finalist and continue to explore new challenges in the ever-evolving tech landscape.
+ <h2> I have successfully competed as an ECPC finalist and continue to explore new challenges in the ever-evolving tech landscape.</h2>h2>
 </p>

 <p align="center">